 Mammoth Hot Creek Geologic Site.
 Swimming and bathing here are not advised; however, many people do.
 There is a mix of cool creek water and boiling pools.
 The trick is to find a balance between the two.
 Some of the hot springs here are hot enough to cause severe burns; caution is advised.
 The Hot Creek Geologic Site is an exciting place to visit, even if you don’t take a dip.

 Mammoth Hot Creek Geologic Site is three miles south of Mammoth Junction on US 395.
 Exit Airport Road and drive past the Hot Creek Fish Hatchery to the parking lot.
 There is a trail down to the creek.

 Crowly Hot Spring (Wild Willy’s)

 Directions to Wild Willy’s hot springs.
 From US 395 exit on Benton Crossing Road.
 Drive a little over two miles until you cross over two cattle guards.
 Turn right after the 2nd cattle guard and follow the road.
 Drive about a mile to the parking area.
-Follow the wood boardwalk to the mineral pools.
+Follow the wooden boardwalk to the mineral pools.

 Pulkey’s Pool Hot Springs

 Hilltop is a popular concrete tub fed by a hot spring near Mammoth Lakes.
 Due to its location, only steps from Benton Crossing Road chance are you will not be alone here for very long.
 Pool temperature hovers around 110 degrees.
-The best part about Hilltop (Pulkey’s Pool) Hot Springs is the amazing view of the Sierra mountains.
+The best part about Hilltop (Pulkey’s Pool) Hot Springs is the fantastic view of the Sierra mountains.